Achenson/wiki-speed-typing-MERN/README.md

 1. Install nodejs - https://nodejs.org

-2. create an .env file with following variables:<br />
+2. create an .env file for all hidden variables in the code (process.env.[variable name])
-DB - paste your atlas mongodb connection string <br />
-ACCESS, REFRESH, FORGOT_PASSWORD - type long random string in each

 3. (optional) If you want to use Redux DevToold browser extension, uncomment proper lines in client/src/redux/store.js

 4. In the project directory run: